 1. Improve your mobile checkout experience

-Almost three-quarters of all eCommerce purchases (72.9%) occur on a mobile device, according to Statista.
-At the same time, mobile devices are also responsible for the highest rate of shopping cart abandonment (74%) compared to other channels (62% on tablets and 61% on PCs).
+An estimated 292 million people in the United States are expected to have their own mobile devices by 2024, according to Statista.
+And it’s predicted that some 187.5 million of them will shop via their smartphone.
+At the same time, mobile devices are also responsible for the highest rate of shopping cart abandonment (85.65%) compared to other channels (80.74% on tablets and 69.75% on desktop).
 Since mobile shoppers represent the largest share of all eCommerce consumers and they abandon their carts at the highest rate, improving the mobile experience can go a long way.

 To remove friction and improve UX, focus on how the checkout flow looks and functions on a smaller, mobile screen — and remember that simplicity and speed are key.
 Here are some important questions to consider:

 - Do you require shoppers to tap on and fill in numerous small fields on each page of the checkout process?